Association for Computing Machinery: Partner organizations

 ACM's primary partner has been the IEEE Computer Society (IEEE-CS), which is the largest subgroup of the Institute of Electrical and Electronics Engineers (IEEE).
 The IEEE focuses more on hardware and standardization issues than theoretical computer science, but there is considerable overlap with ACM's agenda.
 They have many joint activities including conferences, publications and awards.
 ACM and its SIGs co-sponsor about 20 conferences each year with IEEE-CS and other parts of IEEE.
-Eckert-Mauchly Award and Ken Kennedy Award, both major awards in computer science, are given jointly by ACM and the IEEE-CS.
+Eckert–Mauchly Award and Ken Kennedy Award, both major awards in computer science, are given jointly by ACM and the IEEE-CS.
 They occasionally cooperate on projects like developing computing curricula.

 ACM has also jointly sponsored on events with other professional organizations like the Society for Industrial and Applied Mathematics (SIAM).

 Criticism

-In December 2019, the ACM signed a letter to US President Donald J. Trump opposing open access.
-A petition against this was formed and collected over a thousand signatures.
-In reaction to this, ACM clarified its position.
+In December 2019, the ACM co-signed a letter with over one hundred other publishers to President Donald Trump saying that an open access mandate would increase costs to taxpayers or researchers and hurt intellectual property.
+This was in response to rumors that he was considering issuing an executive order that would require federally funded research be made freely available online immediately after being published.
+It is unclear how these rumors started.
+Many ACM members opposed the letter, leading ACM to issue a statement clarifying that they remained committed to open access, and they wanted to see communication with stakeholders about the potential mandate.
+The statement did not significantly assuage criticism from ACM members.

 The SoCG conference, while originally an ACM conference, parted ways with ACM in 2014 because of problems when organizing conferences abroad.